s-agarwl/s-agarwl.github.io/public/my-story/story.md

-# My Journey into Visualization and AI
+# My Journey into Data Visualization and AI

 My path has been a fascinating evolution from a systems engineer to a computer science researcher with a focus on visual analytics and artificial intelligence.
 This journey has been marked by a persistent curiosity about how we can make complex data more accessible and actionable through visualization.